-McMurdie Law Office and WHYmediate Mediation Services can help the parties in a custody case to navigate to an amicable resolution that provides a stable schedule for the children and helps to cultivate a healthy level of communication between the parties that can continue into the future.
-Contact McMurdie Law Office to find out how we can help your family work together to create parenting plan in your custody matter.
+McMurdie Law and Mediation can help the parties in a custody case to navigate to an amicable resolution that provides a stable schedule for the children and helps to cultivate healthy communication between co-parents that will continue into the future.
+Contact McMurdie Law & Mediation to find out how we can help your family work together to create parenting plan in your custody matter.

 August 2015 – Fashion W